-FAQ’s on Hyperbaric Oxygen & HBOT Therapy
+Hyperbaric Oxygen Therapy FAQs

 What is HBOT?

-How does HBOT work?
+How Does HBOT Work?

-Hyperoxygenation – By increasing the oxygen dissolved in the plasma (the liquid portion of the blood), the lymphatic fluid, and the cerebrospinal fluid, HBOT increases the oxygen available to damaged tissues, stimulating healing.
+- Hyperoxygenation – By increasing the oxygen dissolved in the plasma (the liquid portion of the blood), the lymphatic fluid, and the cerebrospinal fluid, HBOT increases the oxygen available to damaged tissues, stimulating healing.

-Neovascularization – HBOT stimulates blood vessel formation (angiogenesis) and collagen (connective tissue) formation in areas that were previously resistant due to lack of oxygen.
+- Neovascularization – HBOT stimulates blood vessel formation (angiogenesis) and collagen (connective tissue) formation in areas that were previously resistant due to lack of oxygen.

-Hyperoxia enhanced immune response – HBOT activates the white blood cells to fight infection, promoting resistance to infection, as well as wound healing.
+- Hyperoxia enhanced immune response – HBOT activates the white blood cells to fight infection, promoting resistance to infection as well as wound healing.
 HBOT also helps to reduce inflammation and oxidative stress.

 What Conditions Are Treated With HBOT?